rruizdev-zz/meli-dotnet/README.md

 * Angular ([Docs](https://angular.io/)).

 ## How to run it
-After clone this repository, navigate into directory and put these commands:
+After clone this repository, navigate into directory and put these commands to build backend:

     cd MercadoLibre.Backend.WebApi
     dotnet restore
     dotnet build
     dotnet run

+And, to run frontend, you must input these commands:

+    cd MercadoLibre.Backend.Web
+    dotnet restore
+    dotnet build
+    dotnet run

-> Assumming you've installed .NET Core SDK.
+> Assumming you've installed .NET Core SDK, Node.js and Angular dependencies.
 Please, download and install it if you didn't make it yet.

 ### Voilá!
 This solution running local, in two ports: